huggingface/transformers/docs/source/main_classes/trainer.rst

     import os

-    # deepspeed requires a distributed environment even if one process is used
+    # DeepSpeed requires a distributed environment even when only one process is used.
-    # this seems to be required on colab.google.com, but works fine without it in normal jupyter notebook
+    # The following seems to be required on colab.research.google.com, but works fine
+    # without it in a normal jupyter notebook.
     os.environ['RANK'] = "0"

     # You can also tweak the following if need be